AylaNetworks/ayla-documentation/src/getting-started/ayla-developer-kit/index.md

 layout: ayla-developer-kit.html
 ---

-The Ayla Developer Kit enables you to quickly explore the [Ayla Networks](https://www.aylanetworks.com/) IoT Cloud as a user and developer.
+The Ayla Developer Kit enables you to quickly explore the [Ayla IoT Cloud](https://www.aylanetworks.com/) as a user and developer.

 <img src="ayla-developer-kit.png" width="450">